 I haven't reflected on life for a while now and since I just saw Iron Man 3 the other day and not too many people have seen it yet, I can't really talk about it to anyone so I thought I'd vent here in this space.
 Now, I don't wanna spoil it for you either so let me talk about sexual positions, first.
 But know you THIS!
 As soon as I'm done talking about sexual positions....IRON MAN 3 SPOILERS!!!

 K, so Doggy Style...kind of awkward.
 Not physically awkward, it's just....let's face it, nothing about this position even remotely says "I love you."
 It's kinda more like " I wanna use you like a piece of f***able furniture," if we're being honest.
 But, (since we're being honest) it's awesome!
-Needless to say I don't bust that one out on my wife very often.
+Needless to say I don't use that one on my wife very often.
 She's actually way more cool with it than she should be, but I still try to use it sparingly.
-Same goes for Reverse Cowboy (Girl on top, turned around with her back facing you).
+Same goes for Reverse Cowgirl (Girl on top, turned around with her back facing you).
 "Here, honey stare at my feet for awhile while I bust a quick one..."
 Can't be all that fun for her....

 Now, Iron Man 3.......I get what they were trying to do with this movie.
 Tony Stark has become too reliant on his armor and he finally realizes that it's not the armor, it's the man.
 I GET that!
 But by the same token, the name of the movie is IRON MAN.
 So when 3/4 of the movie is Tony Stark walking around not being Iron Man, I can't help but feel a little gypped.
 Also, this movie was trying waaaay too hard to be Dark Knight Rises.
 I like that they tried to tie the trilogy up in a nice bow the way Batman 3 tied up that series, but....I dunno if they succeeded.
 I mean, they Dark-Knighted the Mandarin, by bringing him down to earth, but then they give us "fire-people?!!"
 What was that shit?
 That bugged me, too.
 It was an interesting plot twist but, I was all pumped to see an Iron Man/Mandarin showdown and instead, I get Iron Man Vs. fire...guy?
 Lame.